 These Brazilians Traveled 18 Hours on a Riverboat to Vote.
 I Went with Them.

 (originally published by Pacific Standard)

 My longform work has been featured on the cover of Bloomberg Businessweek and the front page of the New York Times repeatedly.
-My writing for Pacific Standard will be included in The Best American Travel Writing 2019, published by Houghton Mifflin Harcourt in October 2019.
+My writing is included in The Best American Travel Writing 2019.

 I was born in Turkey and raised on the Gulf Coast of Louisiana and Texas.
 Before journalism, I taught elementary school in Harlem and ran a hotel in Italy.
 I currently spend most of my time in Houston, New Orleans, and Rio de Janeiro.